serverlessworkflow/specification/specification.md

 The `contextAttributes` property allows you to add one or more [extension context attributes](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes) to the generated event.

-Being able to produce an event when workflow execution completes or during state transition allows for event-based orchestration communication.
+Being able to produce events when workflow execution completes or during state transition allows for event-based orchestration communication.
 For example, completion of an orchestration workflow can notify other orchestration workflows to decide if they need to act upon the produced event, or notify monitoring services of the current state of workflow execution, etc.